 Weighing your cat can also be helpful.
 This gives you something more tangible to measure.
 I recommend weighing your cat once every week or two.
 If you get too obsessed, they might begin to resent daily weighing.
 You can buy a baby scale or cat scale here.

-This will be the most meaningful and impactful part of your cat’s weight loss plan.
+If your cat is overweight, this will be the most meaningful and impactful part of kitty’s weight loss plan.
 Kitties should be eating high protein, high moisture and low carbohydrate diets.
 Kibble is the opposite of this ideal.
 Even if you are feeding high quality grain free kibble, the amount of carbohydrates is simply too high.
 Excessive carbohydrates promote obesity and dental disease in cats.
 Removing kibble from your cat’s diet will almost always result in a significant amount of weight loss.
 If your cat is a typical carb junkie and refuses to accept this switch willingly, read my nurse’s article on tips and tricks to aid in this transition here.

 If you aren’t feeding kibble, what should you be feeding?